Makakilo Mala 1

 No analysis available

-I searched the remarks for terms like ground lease, leasehold, lease expires, renewed through, and similar language.
-Nothing in the public remarks indicates any lease expiry date.
+I searched the remarks for leasehold language such as ground lease, lease expires, leasehold expiring, renewed through, and similar terms.
+Nothing indicates the land tenure or any lease expiry year, so this remains unknown.

 No analysis available